-The Committee met four times in 2014.
+The Committee met four times in 2015.
 In addition to its statutory powers and its powers under the Bekaert Charter, the Committee discussed the following main subjects:

-- the composition of the Bekaert Group Executive (BGE): - the variable remuneration for the Chief Executive Officer and the other members of the Executive Management for 2013; - the base remuneration for the Chief Executive Officer and the other members of the Executive Management for 2014; - terms of office of the Directors; - the appointment and reappointment of Directors and the appointment of the Honorary Chairman; - the composition of the Board Committees; - positioning of the remuneration for the members of the Executive Management; - talent management; - the long-term incentive plan for managers.
+- the composition of the Bekaert Group Executive (BGE): - the variable remuneration for the Chief Executive Officer and the other members of the Executive Management for 2014; - the base remuneration for the Chief Executive Officer and the other members of the Executive Management for 2015; - terms of office of the Directors; - the appointment and reappointment of Directors; - positioning of the remuneration for the members of the Executive Management; - talent management and resource planning in view of the possible merger of the global ropes and advanced cords businesses of Bekaert and Bridon; - the long-term incentive plan for managers.

-Strategic committee
+Strategic Committee